maciej-ka/learning-notes/career.md

 - avoid strong emotions

 ### What question to ask on job interview?
+- what tools/practices/approaches things in programming you see value in but think they come with too high price too pay?
 - what do you think you do differently than most places?
 - what lead you to decision to open this position?
 - what would be my first assignment?